fourstix/MCard1802TeensyPixieVideo/README.md

 -----
 * **Video Resulton**
   * Resolutions of 64 x 64 and 32 x 64 are directly supported.
-  * For 128 x 64 and other resuolutions, video data will be captured on every other DMA request (as 64 x 64 resultion).
+  * For 128 x 64 and other resuolutions, video data will be captured on every other DMA request (as per a 64 x 64 resolution).
 * **Data Lines**
   * Data lines from the Membership Card ROM at U2 are latched by a 74LS374 Octal D Flip-flip triggered by TPB.
   * The latched Data lines are connected to the Teensy 3.2 Port D pins (pins 2, 14, 7, 8, 6, 20, 21, 5)
   * The Teensy 3.2 reads data as a byte in a single instruction from Port D during an 1802 DMA Output cycle.
   * Full details about Teensy 3.2 pin connections are in the code comments.
 * **Video Control**
-  * The 1802 Instruction Inp 1 (Input from Port 1,1802 Opcode 69) will turn video processing ON.
+  * The 1802 Instruction INP 1 (Input from Port 1,1802 Opcode 69) will turn video processing ON.
-  * The 1802 Instruction Out 1 (Output to Port 1, 1802 Opcode 61) will turn video processing OFF.
+  * The 1802 Instruction OUT 1 (Output to Port 1, 1802 Opcode 61) will turn video processing OFF.
   * The /EF1 line will go LOW four lines before a frame's DMA requests begin, and during the last four DMA request lines of a frame.
   * An Interrupt Request will be asserted (/INT = LOW) exactly 29 instruction cycles before the first DMA request
   * 128 lines of 8 DMA_OUT requests will be asserted per frame.
 Each DMA_OUT request takes one instruction cycle.